Yulia Latynina: Family and education

 Yulia Latynina was born in Moscow on 16 June 1966.
 Her father is writer Leonid Latynin and her mother is literary critic Alla Latynina.

 Yulia Latynina studied philology at the Maxim Gorky Literature Institute from 1983 to 1988.
-In 1993, under the scientific supervision of Professor Vyacheslav Ivanov she defended her PhD at the Gorky Institute of World Literature.
+In 1993, under the supervision of Professor Vyacheslav Ivanov she defended her PhD at the Gorky Institute of World Literature.

 Journalistic career

 Latynina started her journalistic career as an economic columnist.
 She worked for periodicals Segodnya (1995–96), Izvestia (1996–97), Expert (1997–98), Sovershenno Secretno (1999–2000), and others.
 By 2000, Latynina already had a reputation as one of the leading journalists in the field of economics.
 In 2001 she became a columnist for Novaya Gazeta.
-In the same year, she was invited to host ‘Rublevaya Zona’, an analytical programme on NTV.
-The show started her Tv career.
-In 2003, it was followed by an analytical programm “24” that was broadcast on REN TV.
+In the same year, she was invited to host Rublevaya Zona, an analytical programme on NTV.
+The show started her TV career.
+In 2003, it was followed by an analytical programm 24 that was broadcast on REN TV.

 Later, Latynina worked for Ezhednevny Zhurnal (2005–15) and Gazeta.ru (2006–2013).
 She also worked for television channels NTV (2000–01), ORT (2001–02), TVS (2002–03) and REN TV (2003–04).
 In 2003 Latynina started hosting the show Access Code at a radio station Echo of Moscow.

 In 2007, Italian newspaper Corriere della Sera named her best foreign journalist in an award ceremony dedicated to Maria Grazia Cutuli.

 In 2008, Latynina received the Freedom Defenders Award from the United States Department of State.
 She received the award from Condoleezza Rice, who praised the journalist for her achievements: